CurrencyCloud/currencycloud-php/README.md

 This is the official PHP SDK for the Currencycloud API.
 Additional documentation for each API endpoint can be found at [developer.currencycloud.com](https://developer.currencycloud.com/documentation/getting-started/introduction/).

-If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.
+If you have any queries or you require support, please contact our development team at development@currencycloud.com.
 Please quote your login id in any correspondence as this makes it simpler for us to locate your account and give you the support you need.

 ## Prerequisites